emmabell42/CAN_2021/Module2/Module2_lab_cancer.md

 # Visualization Part 4: Inspecting structural variants in NA12878
 Cancers often have large structural variants, like inversions, duplications, and translocations.
 We will examine some structural variants in a well-studied individual (NA12878) from the Platinum Genomes Project.
 Note that this is a normal sample, but think about how these variants might look in a tumor sample.

 First remove the coverage and alignment tracks for both the tumor and normal samples.
 Click on the top coverage track, then hold down the *shift* key and click on the bottom alignment track.
-The four trackcs should now be grey.
+The four tracks should now be grey.
 Right click anywhere on the tracks and select *Remove Tracks*.
 ![remove](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/images-cancer/remove-tracks.png)

 Now go to *File > Load from server* and click on the arrow next to *Platinum Genomes* to expand the selection.
 Click on *NA12878* (second from the top).